Home / AI Development & Coding / When to Write Code Yourself and When to Let the Model Do It

 Let the Model Write This

 Boilerplate and scaffolding are the clearest AI generation use case.
 Test file setup, configuration files, standard CRUD implementations, type definitions for well-understood data structures, and repetitive utility functions all generate well and don’t require deep understanding to review.
 The cost of getting these wrong is low and the cost of writing them manually is real time with no learning value.
+The review pass on boilerplate is a quick sanity check, not a line-by-line audit, and that ratio of generation speed to review cost is where AI coding pays off most clearly.

 Write This Yourself

-The Review Standard Changes
+The Review Standard Changes Based on What Was Generated

 Share this